ACG-Code/ACG-FolderClean/README.md

 Copyright © 2025 Application Consulting Group, Inc.

-A tool that cleans out a directory based on file type and time since creation.
+A tool that removes files filtered by a regular expression and time since creation.

 *: All.\
 **: All recursive.